MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sharepoint-online-onedrive-workload.md

 ## How Microsoft does Microsoft 365 Enterprise

-To peek inside Microsoft and learn how Microsoft deployed SharePoint, see [SharePoint to the cloud: Learn how Microsoft ran its own migration](https://www.microsoft.com/en-us/itshowcase/sharepoint-to-the-cloud-learn-how-microsoft-ran-its-own-migration).
+To peek inside Microsoft and learn how we deployed SharePoint, see [SharePoint to the cloud: Learn how Microsoft ran its own migration](https://www.microsoft.com/en-us/itshowcase/sharepoint-to-the-cloud-learn-how-microsoft-ran-its-own-migration).

 ## Next steps